Panchampreet/Storytelling-with-Streaming-Data/Assignment-3/README.md

 & decrement.py
 & computeStatistics.py

+To execute the application, the above command will have to be executed in a bash shell.

 Much of the code in all programs is extended from the code in the corresponding modules provided in this repository by Mike Dewar:- https://github.com/mikedewar/RealTimeStorytelling/tree/master/3.